ALM-Rangers/Guidance/src/DevOps/manage-database-upgrades.md

 ## Considerations

 Databases present a unique set of upgrade challenges.
 With other artifacts, for example web services or web applications, you can use clusters and load balancing to deploy to a subset of servers.
-Let's explore some of the considerations you need to consider when planning your database upgrade.
+Let's explore some of the considerations you need to consider when planning your database upgrade, such as:

-### Multiple Environment
+- Dealing with multiple environments
+- Deploying schema and data
+- 24x7 availability
+- Backwards compatibility
+- Database recovery

+### Dealing with multiple environments

 Your databases may contain different data for each environment.